 Further, sea level rise now must be taken into consideration when issuing CDPs per Coastal Commission's directive.
 In 2019, a project applicant submitted a CDP to Coastal Commission proposing a lot split at APN 199-064-55 to build two detached housing units on a single vacant lot.
 Though this property is surrounded on both sides by residential uses in similar size/density, is not waterfront, and does not currently experience flooding or other sea level rise related impacts, Coastal Commission denied the CDP.
 The property is mapped within a sea level rise hazard zone in a model called CoSMoS (Coastal Storm Modeling System, prepared by the US Geologic Survey).
-The basis for this decision was stated as "The proposed project was inconsistent with Section 30253 of the Coastal Act, to minimize risks to life and property and assure stability and structural integrity, as the proposal would effectively increase the density and intensity of use of a site in a manner that is different than if the same density were built on a single, unsubdivided lot, in a highly vulnerable area of Seal Beach."
+The basis for this decision was stated as "The proposed project was inconsistent with Section 30253 of the Coastal Act, to minimize risks to life and property and assure stability and structural integrity, as the proposal would effectively increase the density were built on a single, unsubdivided lot, in a highly vulnerable area of Seal Beach."